sabyapradhan/resources-1/private-network-endpoints.md

 1. Check that you have access to {{site.data.keyword.cloud_notm}} infrastructure in your account.
 Go to the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) > **Classic Infrastructure** to verify that you have access.
 2. Enable your account for VRF.
 For more information, see [Enabling virtual routing and forwarding](/docs/account?topic=account-vrf-service-endpoint#vrf).
 3. Enable your account for connectivity to service endpoints.
-For more information, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#vrf).
+For more information, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

-After you enable the VRF and service endpoint account settings, you can create resources from the catalog that support private network endpoints.
-The following table lists the services that support using private network endpoints.
+After you enable the VRF and service endpoint account settings, you can create resources from the catalog that support service endpoints.
+The following table lists the services that support using service endpoints.

 Refer to the documentation for the specific service for more information about using service endpoints.
 {: tip}

-## Services that support private network endpoints
+## Services that support service endpoints
 {: #services-support-service-endpoints}

 | Service | Documentation |